-CON 216 concentrations on legal considerations in the procurement process and students are introduced to the basic principles and sources of law relevant to procurement, including fiscal law.
-The course also discusses various other legal issues that may develop during a contract, such as protests, assignment of claims, disputes, fraud, contractor debt, performance issues, and contract termination.
-CON 216 prepares contract professionals for all types of legal issues and provides authentic examples.
+Students are introduced to the basic principles and sources of law relevant to procurement, including fiscal law.
+The course also addresses various other legal issues that may develop throughout the course of a contract, such as protests, assignment of claims, disputes, fraud, contractor debt, performance issues, and contract termination.

 - Identify the legal and ethical principles that apply to Government contracts